kafka-ops/julie/docs/config-values.rst

 Optimised number of ACLs and RBAC bindings
 -----------

 This property is used to reduce the number of ACLs, or RBAC bindings, created.
-In the normal operational mode, the KTB, will create direct pair of bindings for each user and topic.
+In the normal operational mode, Julie Ops, will create direct pair of bindings for each user and topic.
 However for some organisations, it might be enough, to create an optimised list by using prefixed bindings.

 **Property**: *topology.acls.optimized*